Wombourne conveyancing FAQs

 Conveyancing fees are made up of 2 parts: the solicitor's legal and disbursements.

 Disbursements are the taxes and additional costs paid out on your behalf, e.g. HMLR fees or leasehold management packs.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Wombourne are fixed, which means that what we quote is what you pay